Projects

 This mural was created for Eskom at Megawatt Park in Woodmead, Johannesburg in 2008.
 The mural measures 9,98 x 2,4 meters and was made from 0.8 mm solid panel electric wire, glue and board.
 The thin electric wire act as “colour” to create a pliable mural to fit an existing curved wall at Eskom’s head office.
 The subject matter depicts modes of renewable energy.

-This memorial honouring Mahatma Gandhi features a "potjie" similar to the cauldrons in which passes were burned during protests in 1908.
+Through the Sunday Times Heritage Project, this memorial honouring a protest led by Mahatma Gandhi features a "potjie" similar to the cauldrons in which passes were burned during the protests in 1908.
 When the wheel beneath the cauldron is spun, a zoetrope enables viewers to see an image of a pass actually burning.

 "On August 16, 1908, 3 000 Muslims, Hindus and Christians led by Gandhi (a Hindu), gathered outside the Hamidia Mosque and burned their passes, documents all people classified "non-white" by the government were forced to carry or face imprisonment.
 The huge bonfire, lit in a cauldron, marked the first burning of passes in South Africa and the beginning of Gandhi's satyagraha, or passive resistance, campaign."
 (Sunday Times Heritage Project)